 Incorporate a Call to Action:

-Feel free to leave a comment on other tips you have for more effectively designing print ads.
+Feel free to leave a comment on Tips for Designing Print Adverts, you have for more effectively designing print ads.